apernet/mpis/readme.md

 #### Security consideration

-Potentially, this will allows others to have your network send spoof packets against their source IP address.
+Potentially, this allows others to have your network send spoof packets against their source IP address.
 Not sure how useful that will be.